Taxation of international executives

-It is possible for the immigration authorities to provide information to the Internal Revenue Commission.
+It is possible for the immigration authorities to provide information to the IRC.

 Will an assignee have a filing requirement in the host country after they leave the country and repatriate?

-If the assignee does not derive any income in Papua New Guinea, then there would not be any filing requirement in Papua New Guinea.
+If the assignee does not derive any income in Papua New Guinea after they leave, there would not be any filing requirement in Papua New Guinea.

 Do the taxation authorities in Papua New Guinea adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
 If no, are the taxation authorities in Papua New Guinea considering the adoption of this interpretation of economic employer in the future?